Muhammad-Ahsan-hash/Checking/AI-log.md

 # AI TOOLS

 **1.CHATGPT (For analysis and Documentation)**

-Usefulness: Useful for making decisions and analysis of problem.
+<p>Usefulness: Useful for making decisions and analysis of problem.
 Limitations: You should be detailed as possible for better solution and it struggle with coding as it doesnt Have a good solution of storing code and editing it.
 It struggle on big project.
 Doesnt support more then 960 line of code in canvas Cant access github for modification.
-Limited by its own model as GPT MODEL 5 is limited.
+Limited by its own model as GPT MODEL 5 is limited.</p>

 **2.AISTUDIO GOOGLE (For Code building, Cloning, Analysis of code and Bulding additional functionality)**
 Usefulness: Useful for vibe coding as it can make full scale project in minutes without major help.